openebs/website/docs/main/troubleshooting/troubleshooting-local-storage.md

 shows stale `Pending` BDCs created by localpv provisioner, even after the corresponding PVC has been deleted.

 **Resolution:**
 LocalPV provisioner currently does not delete BDCs in Pending state if the corresponding PVCs are deleted.
-To remove the stale BDC entries,
+To remove the stale BDC entries:

-1. Edit the BDC and remove the `- local.openebs.io/finalizer` finalizer
+1. Edit the BDC and remove the `- local.openebs.io/finalizer` finalizer.

 ```
 kubectl edit bdc <bdc-name> -n openebs
 ```

-2. Delete the BDC
+2. Delete the BDC.

 ```
 kubectl delete bdc <bdc-name> -n openebs